Everything you need to know about the Microsoft Surface Pro 5

 We originally thought that Microsoft might show off the Surface Pro 5 at a press event held on October 26, 2016.
 Unfortunately, the Surface Pro 5 didn't make an appearance, although Microsoft did announce the Surface Studio all-in-one PC and a Surface Book refresh.

-Microsoft's next major launch opportunity is the Consumer Electronics Show (CES) in January next year, if it’s aiming for a post-Christmas announcement.
+Microsoft's next major launch opportunity would have been the Consumer Electronics Show (CES) in January, but that was a no-show too.

 It’s also worth noting that Paul Thurott, renowned Microsoft sage, expects the Surface Pro 5 (and the Surface Book 2) to arrive in Spring 2017.
 That matches up quite conveniently with the expected roll-out of Microsoft’s next major Windows 10 update, Redmond 2 – stay tuned.